Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: The case of submodular welfare function

-While Proposition \ref{prop:mine} gives a general answer on how to determine the price of anarchy, it is possible to exploit the additional properties given by Assumptions \ref{ass:sub} to obtain an explicit expression of $\poa(f,w,n)$.
-Before delving in the details, note that if $f(1)\le 0$, the corresponding price of anarchy is zero (see Proposition \ref{prop:mine}).
-Thus we consider only the non-trivial case of $f(1)>0$.
-In this respect, observe that the price of anarchy does not change by scaling $f$ with a positive constant, see \cite[Lemma 4]{part1Paccagnan2018}.
-Therefore, in the following we consider only the case of $f(1)=1$, without loss of generality. \begin{theorem}[\bf $ \rm{\bf PoA}$ for submodular welfare] Consider a mechanism $f$ such that $f(1)=1$, $f(j)$ is non increasing, and $f(j)\ge \fmc(j)$ for all $j\in[n]$.
-Then, $\poa(f,w,n)=1/W^\star$, \be
+While Theorem \ref{thm:mine} gives a general answer on how to compute the price of anarchy through the solution of a linear program, it is possible to exploit the additional properties given by Assumption \ref{ass:sub} to obtain an explicit expression of $\poa(f,w,n)$.
+Towards this goal, we require the mechanism $f$ to be non-increasing and lower bounded by the corresponding marginal contribution $\fmc$, as often assumed in the literature \cite{marden2014generalized,gairing2009covering}. \begin{theorem}[\bf $ \rm{\bf PoA}$ for submodular welfare] Let the welfare basis $w$ satisfy Assumption \ref{ass:sub}, and let $f\in\mb{R}^n$.